Dmp-86/CannaMed/README.md

 - **The Hero Image & Hero Cover**

 - The hero section includes an image to display the main site content and some cover text to briefly describe the subject matter found on the site.
 The main hero image uses a high resolution image of a cannabis plant under full spectrum light.
 The colors of the image serve as a break to the standard green palette used across the site.
 This is intended to capture attention and provide visual indication of the subject matter.
-The section uses a zoom feature to highlight the image for users.
+The section uses an animation zoom feature to highlight the image for users.
 Included on top of the image, is a cover box with the name of the site and a brief description of the intended audience.

 ![screenshot](documentation/hero-img-cover.png)